Main -> Photography -> Classic Cameras -> Russian -> FED Mikron [sitemap]

 hints 'n' tips

 • Loading film is easy, open the back by pressing the button on the top plate on the left hand side and the entire back falls off.
-This also means that opening the back by accident is as easy, a major design flaw in my opinion.
+This also means that opening the back by accident is equally easy, a major design flaw in my opinion.
 So be careful, maybe a good idea to put some tape over it when a film is loaded.

 Fed Mikron